mesonbuild/meson/docs/markdown/IDE-integration.md

 ## Build Options

-The list of all build options (build type, warning level, etc.) is stored in the `buildoptions` list.
+The list of all build options (build type, warning level, etc.) is stored in the `intro-buildoptions.json` file.
 Here is the JSON format for each option.

 ```json
 {